 Fennelly previously spent three seasons on his father's staff, serving as a team manager for the Cyclones from 2004 to 2007.
 He is married to former ISU point guard Lyndsey Medders and the couple have one son, William.

-Josh Carper is in his fifth season on the Iowa State women's basketball staff, after spending five seasons with the Cyclone men's team.
+Josh Carper is in his 10th season on the Iowa State women's basketball staff, after spending five seasons with the Cyclone men's team.

-Since joining the staff in 2008-09, Carper has seen the Cyclones post a record of 74-27 and advance to three NCAA Tournaments.
+Since joining the staff in 2008-09, Carper has seen the Cyclones post a record of 185-104 and advance to eight NCAA Tournaments.
 Iowa State has advanced to the Elite Eight in 2008-09 and the Sweet 16 in 2009-10 during Carper's tenure.

 Carper's roll on staff includes scheduling practices, team travel, assisting with camps, budgets, alumni relations and game scheduling.

 Carper served as the associate for operations on the ISU men's basketball staff in 2007-08, and he previously spent four years as a student manager for the Cyclone men's team.